Looking for a supermarket in Amsterdam?

 Organic – Most supermarkets will sell a limited range of organic (bio) products in store.
 Amsterdam has a good number of dedicated organic stores – see Ekoplaza below or check our organic food shopping guide to Amsterdam

 Freebies – Some supermarkets offer customers free filter coffee or tea in store.
-You may also sometimes find samples of cheese and cold-cut meats.
+Free samples of cheese and cold-cut meats were regularly offered but less-so since 2020.

 Check the receipt – There can be the occasional discrepancy between marked prices and what goes through at the till.
 If you spot an error against you then go to the till or service desk and ask for the price difference to be refunded.